sergiu-sa/adventure_trails_hikes/README.md

 # Adventure Trails Hikes

-A responsive, accessible, and visually rich website for a fictional hiking company offering extreme adventures with cultural immersion.
-Built using only HTML and CSS.
+A responsive, accessible HTML/CSS website for a fictional hiking company, built as a semester exam.

 ## Project Overview

-This project was built as a semester exam and reflects modern front-end development practices using semantic HTML, a design system in CSS, accessibility, and performance best practices.
+This project was created for a Noroff Front-End Development semester exam.
+It demonstrates semantic HTML, modern CSS practices, accessibility, responsive layouts, and performance optimization — all without using frameworks.

+## Timeline Note

+I was sick from June 11–18, so I had to pause the project during that time.
+Because of this, I adjusted the timeline and reorganized tasks in GitHub.
+I designed 4 pages in Figma (which was the minimum required), and I still built all 6 pages in code.
+Everything is now back on track for the June 29 deadline.
+You can see the updated plan in the Issues tab.

 ## Folder Structure